RAE who played the keys.

 What’s the most profound lesson playing the piano has taught you about life and discipline?

-As someone who loves seeing others make music, how do you think the act of creating music connecs people on a deeper level?
+As someone who loves seeing others make music, how do you think the act of creating music connects people on a deeper level?

 Do you have specific piece or performance that holds significant emotional value for you?
 Why does it resonate so deeply?